-The Most Authentic Total War Games01 Oct 2018 2
+The Most Authentic Total War Games14 Dec 2018 2

 Forget about the best Total War game, which game is the most authentic?
 Which games capture the essence and history of the time the best?
-Nobody’s gonna pretend that Total War is a paragon of historical accuracy.
+Nobody’s gonna pretend that the series is a paragon of historical accuracy.
 We all know they take several hundred liberties with their subject matter, placing fun above absolute veracity, and often ignore history in name of spectacle.

 However, the final product is usually always an enjoyable and stunning take on history that manages to capture the feel of the depicted era.
 Total War gives you a setting, then allows you to do whatever you want within that setting.
 That unique mix of campaign turn-based logistics and real time tactical battles with epic visuals is something so far unparalleled.

 Total War: ATTILA

 Clutching to an “end of the world” theme that paints Attila and his generals as the Four Horsemen of the Apocalypse, this game sets unleashes the fearsome Hun hordes upon Europe and minor Asia.
 Extremely overpowered horse archers and fireball-hurling onagers all work together to recreate the unbelievable historical effectiveness of the Huns in battle, and gives them all the tools to raze every single nation in their paths.

 While the feeling of dread and fear that surely haunted the Roman Empires is masterfully recreated, Attila goes a bit too far with how widespread that sentiment actually was.
 Historically, a combination of conquering minor tribes and being paid-off by the Romans fuelled a lot of the hearsay and rumour that became the Huns’ mystic reputation.
 Reports of their many conquests allied with the constant fear of an invasion created a deep seated terror in Christian hearts, which quickly jumped to the conclusion that “God hates us”, like religious people are prone to do.